forgesecurity/wifi-passwords/README.md

 # wifi-passwords
-Wifi passwords is a android application for scanning insecure wifi networks.
+Wifi passwords is an android application for scanning security of wifi networks.